risk-first/website/One-Size-Fits-No-One.md

 ![Methodologies, Actions, Risks, Goals](images/generated/executive-summary/pattern_language.png)

 As the above diagram shows, different methodologies advocate different practices, and different practices manage different risks.
-If we want to understand methodologies, or even choose the right practices from one, we really need to understand the _types of risks_ we face on software projects.
+If we want to understand methodologies, or choose practices from one, we really need to understand the _types of risks_ we face on software projects.
 This is where we go next in [Part 2](Risk-Landscape).